kseth-official/roguelikedungeoncrawler/README.md

-The application will generate a *map*, with a single entry and exit point, containing several rooms, obstacles, and enemies that the player will have to circumvent to progress to each next level.
+The application will generate a *map*, with a single entry and exit point, containing several rooms, obstacles (spikes), and enemies that the player will have to circumvent to progress to each next level.
 The level of difficulty will increase with each level completion.